KingJulius/portfolio-julius-hugo/content/authors/admin/_index.md

 #   link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: ""

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Experienced Software Developer with over 2 years of experience developing full stack web applications.
+Comprehensive experience in designing and developing high-quality deliverables for large enterprises/clients.

+I am also fascinated by the capabilities of Machine Learning and Deep Learning and like to tinker and work on projects in this domain.

+Strong Engineering Background and currently pursuing my Master's degree in Computer Engineering from NYU and I will be graduating by December 2022.

+Open to full-time roles starting from January 2023.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume_julius_dsouza.pdf" "newtab" >}}resumé{{< /staticref >}}.